6 Ways to Adapt Holiday Activities for Seniors with Dementia

 But you also don’t want them to get overstimulated or agitated.

-Whether you’re hosting the get-together or taking them to someone’s house, these 6 tips help you modify holiday activities for seniors with dementia so they’ll be able to participate comfortably.
+Whether you’re hosting the get-together or taking them to someone’s house, these 6 tips help you adapt holiday activities for seniors with dementia so they can participate comfortably.

 6 ways to adapt holiday activities for seniors with dementia